feurbano/bear_data/README.md

 * *insert_timestamp*:  Date and time when the record was uploaded into the database.
 * *update_timestamp*:  Date and time when the record was updated (last time).

-#### Table animals_captures
-Table with the information on captures.
-This table might have to be modified when data on genetics will be included.

-Fields:

-* *animals_captures_id*: Database ID of the capture of an animal.
-Each animal can have multiple captures.
-* *animals_id*: Database ID of the animal (external key to the table main.animals).
-* *capture_timestamp*: Time and date (with time zone) when the animal was captured (animal fall in the trap, box, net, etc.).
-* *release_timestamp*: Time and date (with time zone) when the animal was released (animal taken out from the box, trap, net etc. or put back into a transportation box).
-* *handling_start*: Time and date (with time zone) when the animal handling started (taken out from the box, trap, net etc. and is in direct contact with people).
-* *handling_end*: Time and date (with time zone) when the animal handling ended (animals is no more in direct contact with people for marking and measurements or it is released or put back in to a transportation box).
-* *longitude_captures*: Coordinate of the capture (can be an approximation).
-* *latitude_captures*: Coordinate of the capture (can be an approximation).
-* *geom_capture*: Location (point) of the capture (can be an approximation).
-* *gps_sensors_animals_id*: In case the animal has been collared with GPS, this is the id of the related deployment.
-* *notes*: General notes on the capture.

 #### Table: gps\_data_animals
 Table with GPS locations associated to animals and with a list of derived ancillary information calculated using the coordinates and the acquisition time, and intersecting with environmental layers.